LFB-MRI/MagneticReadoutProcessing/documentation/thesis/thesis_document.md

 ### MRPSimulation

 If no hardware sensor is available for the generation of test data, the *MRPSimulation* module is available.
 This contains a series of functions that simulate various magnets and their fields.
 The result is a complete *MRPReading* measurement with a wide range of set meta data.
-The example listing \ref{lst:mrpexample_simulation} illustrates the basic usage.
+The example Listing \ref{lst:mrpexample_simulation} illustrates the basic usage.
 Different variations of the *generate_reading* function offer the user additional parameterisation options, such as random polarisation direction or a defined centre-of-gravity vector.
 The data is generated in the background using the *magpylib* [@OB20] library according to the specified parameters.